bibovich/SDP_Final/readme.md

-# Software Design Patterns Project
+# GamePatterns Showcase 🎮

+The "GamePatterns Showcase" project is a culmination of the Software Design Patterns course, serving as the final exam project.
+## Project Overview
+### Focus:
-This project is the final exam project for the Software Design Patterns course.
-It implements six different design patterns: Singleton, Strategy, Factory, Observer, Decorator, and Adapter.
+The project centers on the implementation of six fundamental design patterns: Singleton, Strategy, Factory, Observer, Decorator, and Adapter.
+Each pattern is strategically applied to different facets of a gaming scenario, illustrating their utility and impact on code structure, flexibility, and maintainability.

+### Purpose:
+With a primary goal of showcasing the practical application of design patterns, this project serves as an interactive learning experience.
+By navigating a command-line interface, users can explore and interact with the implemented patterns, gaining insights into their real-world usage.

 ## Patterns Implemented